 Hamsters are mini escape artists.
-If you don’t secure their cage, they can slip through gaps and run amok in the environment beyond.
-Finding them and getting them back can be difficult.
+If you don’t secure their cage, they can slip through the gaps and run amok in the environment beyond.
+Finding them and getting them back inside the cage isn’t easy.

 Hamsters attempt to escape if they feel unsafe or the opportunity arises.
 Stress due to boredom, a lack of hiding spaces, or a too-small cage leads to escape attempts.
 Hamsters have strong burrowing instincts, so if you don’t provide at least 8 inches of bedding, they’ll climb their cage to get out.